ancient-military-history

 Impact and Legacy

 The quinquereme enabled Rome to dominate the Mediterranean for over six centuries.
 It supported the expansion of the Republic into Sicily, Spain, Africa, and the eastern provinces.
 The presence of Roman fleets suppressed piracy—most famously under Pompey the Great in 67 BC—and secured grain shipments to the capital.
 The design eventually became obsolete by the later Imperial period as lighter, faster liburnians took over roles in river patrol and coastal defense.
-Still, the quinquereme left an enduring mark: its construction methods and rowing systems influenced Byzantine dromonds and medieval galleys (Wikipedia: Quinquereme).
+However, the quinquereme left an enduring mark: its construction methods and rowing systems influenced Byzantine dromonds and medieval galleys (Wikipedia: Quinquereme).